Steve Arveschoug Executive Director

 Brandon Berger has a BA in Business Finance from MSU-Bozeman.
 He is the Director of Business Finance.
 Prior coming to Big Sky EDC, he worked for 12 years for Wells Fargo in Billings in Trust Tax, Retirement Plan Administration, and Credit Analysis.
 He is a board member of the Billings Downtown Exchange Club.

-Ben Rose Loan Specialist
+Ben Rose Loan Officer

 Ben is a Rocky Mountain College graduate with a BA in Business Management.
 Prior to joining the Business Finance team, Ben was a Business Advisor for Big Sky Economic Development’s SBDC and held various positions with the Billings Chamber of Commerce and Southeast Montana Tourism.